oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

     | Explorations | -----------> | Counts | --> | Total |
     '--------------'              '--------'     '-------'

-Note that, since pipelines are a part of every job, it's fine to leave it out of a DAG to save on complexity.
+> **NOTE**: since pipelines are a part of every job, it's fine to leave it out of a DAG to save on complexity.

 Now, let's see how this would translate into code, starting with the Explorations.